roman01la/figcup/README.md

 # figma->hiccup

-Converts Figma designs into Hiccup and Rum/React components to render in the browser.
+Converts Figma designs into Hiccup and Reagent components to render in the browser.

 ## How to use
 - See commented code in core namespace